joepurdy/template-emberjs/README.md

 # A Ember.js App template on Gitpod

-This is a [Ember.js](https://emberjs.com/) app template configured for ephemeral development environments on [Gitpod](https://www.gitpod.io/).
+This is an [Ember.js](https://emberjs.com/) app template configured for ephemeral development environments on [Gitpod](https://www.gitpod.io/).

 ## Next Steps